Mateo-Lopez-Espejo/beehaviour/readme_dlc_conda_installation.md

 ```

 2. deeplabcut says it depends on pyside, yet it installed pyqt last time, which was giving out errors.
+furthermore, this might not be a necesary step as pyside is an alterlative to qtpy, installed below

 ```shell
 conda install -c conda-forge pyside